nicolevanderhoeven/doing-it-in-public/content/index.md

 ## Giving feedback

 A vital part of this process is getting (and responding to) feedback at every step.
 To facilitate this, here are the best ways you can give me feedback:
-- Join [my Discord server](https://discord.gg/J8SeNYbzAF) and head on over to the `#book-doingitinpublic` channel to join the conversation.
+- Join [my Discord server](https://discord.gg/J8SeNYbzAF) and head on over to the `#book-doing-it-in-public` channel to join the conversation.
 - [Raise an issue](https://github.com/nicolevanderhoeven/doing-it-in-public/issues/new) on GitHub.

+What should you give feedback on?
+The structure of the book/chapter, whether something was unclear, ideas or suggestions for how I could improve it, new ideas you think I should consider...
+I'm open to everything related to the content.

+*Please don't* give feedback on spelling and grammar.
+That'll all be sorted out during the proofreading later.

 ## Outline